7nohe/pdf-paginator/README.md

 $ pdf-paginator ./input.pdf -o ./ouput.pdf
 ```

-If you want to skip a first page, `--skip-first` option can be used.
+If you want to skip a first page, `--skipFirst` option can be used.

 ```
 $ pdf-paginator input.pdf -o output.pdf --skip-first